ahampt/Pref/README.md

     * Set the time zone correctly for you or leave alone.
     * Change the PREFIX_URL as you see fit (This means to get to the site you will have to go to http://localhost/PREFIX_URL)
     * Change LOGGING_DIR to wherever you have a folder to keep all of the log files from this project (Default is to folder in /var/log/pref).
 Be sure that the folder already exists or you make it beforehand.
-    * Make any other changes that the template describes if desired.
+    * Make any other changes that the template describes (very important for external API's).

 4. cd into the project root directory (it has manage.py in it).
 Run the command:
      `python manage.py runserver`